kallaway/100-days-of-code/log.md

 Attempted to solve *Array* problem on HackerRank.
 Was unable to target last element of array for a conditional statement to arrive at solution.

 **Thoughts**
 After looking at multiple solutions I came pretty close to solving this problem.
-My stratergy was the following:
+My strategy was the following:
 * 1. sort through the array(ascending order)
 * 2. remove duplicates
 * 3. target second to last element and return value